trihatmaja/home-assistant-addon/prometheus/README.md

 Prometheus server for Home Assistant.

-![Supports armv7 Architecture][armv7-shield]
-![Supports aarch64 Architecture][aarch64-shield]
-![Supports amd64 Architecture][amd64-shield]
+![Supports armv7 Architecture][armv7-shield] ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield]

 ## About

-You can use this add-on to check whether your configuration files are valid against the new version of Home Assistant before you actually update your Home Assistant installation.
-This add-on will help you avoid errors due to breaking changes, resulting in a smooth update.
+You can use this add-on as an alternative to influxdb.
+This add-on support for the external prometheus to write your data.

 ## Installation